 Thank you for visiting the governor area of the website.

 The governing board is made up of a team of dedicated governors who are committed to ensuring that Mrs Bland’s children attend a successful school which provides them with a good, well-balanced education in a safe and nurturing environment.
 The board’s priority is always to ensure that children are safe and happy at school and governors visit the school regularly to experience the learning environment for themselves.

-Governors are elected or appointed for a four year term in accordance with our Instrument of Government dated 30 December 2014 which was approved by West Berkshire Council.
+Governors are elected or appointed for a four year term in accordance with our Instrument of Government dated 30 December 2014 which was approved by West Berkshire Council and is shown below.

 - One headteacher

 - Two parent governors

 Governors conduct much of their business at full governing board meetings but also attend sub-committee meetings: Pupil Progress; Finance; Staff Appraisal and Pay.
 Full governing board minutes are available to view; please contact the school office if you wish to access them.